-In addition, Checkr can query information provided by the Social Security Administration to determine if the SSN was validly issued and whether it matches an individual on the Death Master File (i.e. a person who is assumed by the Social Security Administration to be deceased).
+In addition, Checkr can query information provided by the Social Security Administration to determine if the SSN matches an individual on the Death Master File (i.e. a person who is reported by the Social Security Administration as being deceased).

 If the SSN matches an individual on the Death Master File or appears to be improperly formatted, then Checkr will reach out to the candidate to collect additional information.
 The most common reason an exception would be generated is when the candidate submits information with a typo.